beosign/snakeyaml-anno/README.md

 # snakeyaml-anno
-Parse YAML files by using annotation in POJOS - based on SnakeYaml.
+Parse YAML files by using annotation in POJOS - based on SnakeYaml 1.17 by Sergey Pariev, https://github.com/spariev/snakeyaml/

 ## Usage
 You must use the ```AnnotationAwareConstructor``` when parsing: